Scientific studies show how vital dark skies are to the health of our ecology.

 • Artificial lighting adds to carbon emissions, wastes energy, and contributes to greenhouse gases.

-• As humans, our nocturnal sleep patterns can lead to sleep deprivation, contributing to headaches and other health issues.
+• As humans, our nocturnal sleep patterns can lead to sleep deprivation.
+A lack of sleep contributes to headaches and other health issues.

 Here is how you can control artificial lighting in your area: